cvijoviclab/RejuvenationProject/README.md

 # RejuvenationProject

+## Publication
+These files and simulations are the basis for "The Synergy of Damage Repair and Retention Promotes Rejuvenation and Prolongs Healthy Lifespans in Cell Lineages", Schnitzer et al., 2020 (https://doi.org/10.1101/2020.03.24.005116).

 ## Model
 population.jl (Julia file, https://julialang.org) is the main file that includes all functions needed to simulate populations.